 “I’m looking for a song that sounds like this”, “can you create something like that?”, “I need a hit that sounds like so and so”.

-Manager’s, A&R’s and Record Labels are no different.
-They talk about the need of ‘original’ music, but every hit that rips through the airwaves is carbon copy of everything else that’s out – So where’s all this original music going?
+Managers, A&Rs, and Record Labels are no different.
+They talk about the need for ‘original’ music, but every hit that rips through the airwaves is a carbon copy of everything else that’s out.

 So, How Do You Succeed In The Music Industry?